poxaIan/Inclusive-AI-App/README.md

 🇧🇷 [Português](README.pt.md)

 ## About Me
-Hello!
-My name is Ian Miranda Gomes de Souza, and I am in my final semester of **Computer Engineering** at the Federal University of Itajubá (UNIFEI).
-This project is part of my **Undergraduate Thesis (TCC)**, titled **AI and Accessibility: Developing an Application to Adapt Texts and Interfaces for Neurodivergent Inclusion**.
-The goal is to create an inclusive application that helps neurodivergent individuals better comprehend texts, utilizing Artificial Intelligence (AI).

-This project is based on **React Native**, **Node.js**, **Artificial Intelligence**, and other technologies.
-I'm always seeking new challenges and opportunities to enhance my skills.
-This project reflects my passion for combining technology and inclusion to offer solutions that positively impact people's lives.
+I am Ian Miranda Gomes de Souza, a final-year **Computer Engineering** student at **UNIFEI**.
+My thesis focuses on **AI and Accessibility**, developing an inclusive app to help neurodivergent individuals better understand texts using **Artificial Intelligence**.
+The project is built using **React Native**, **Node.js**, and other technologies, reflecting my passion for combining technology and inclusion.

 ## About the Project
 The **NeuroVita: Inclusive AI** application leverages AI models to rewrite texts in a more accessible way for neurodivergent individuals, particularly those with Autism Spectrum Disorder (ASD) and Attention-Deficit/Hyperactivity Disorder (ADHD).
 The goal is to simplify textual content, making it easier to understand complex information.